The Ultimate Guide for Success in the World’s #1 Most Profitable Business

 But not your bookkeeping business!
 Get going for less than $1,500 smackers…in the world’s #1 most profitable business.
 All kidding aside, that’s pretty cool!

-What tools, technology and professional certifications do I need to be a success?
+What tools, technology and certifications do I need to start a bookkeeping business?

 Every craftsman (or craftswoman :)) needs his handy-dandy toolkit.